lielu/thyme/discord_setup_guide.md

 2. **Create New Application:**
    - Click "New Application"
-   - Name it something like "Family Kiosk Bot" or "Kiosk Clock"
+   - Name it something like "Family Thyme Bot" or "Thyme Display"
    - Click "Create"

 3. **Configure Bot Settings:**